Connect with others who understand.

 Lupus itself is a risk factor for infection, as it can negatively affect the immune system and limit its ability to fight infection.
 Taking immunosuppressive medications may increase the risk of infections because they’re designed to limit the body’s overactive immune system.
 Therefore, people with lupus who have been taking glucocorticoids and immunosuppressive medications for a long time may have more frequent bouts of infection-induced fever.

 It’s crucial to determine whether an infection is responsible for your elevated body temperature, as the treatment for the fever varies depending on the underlying cause.
-Make sure to talk to your health care provider if you’re concerned about infections, including getting any recommended vaccines.
+Make sure to talk to your healthcare provider if you’re concerned about infections, including getting any recommended vaccines.

 3. Vasculitis